Arrhenia chlorocyanea

 Arrhenia chlorocyanea, commonly known as the verdigris navel, is a species of agaric fungus in the family Hygrophoraceae.
 Originally named as a species of Agaricus in 1885, and later classified as a member of Omphalina, the species was transferred to the genus Arrhenia in 2002.

 The blue mushroom's caps are under 2 cm wide and the stems are 1-4 cm tall.
 The spore print is white.
 Entoloma species such as E. incarnatofuscescens may appear somewhat similar, but have a pink spore print.

-It can be found in moss in Europe and North America.
+It can be found in association with mosses in Europe and North America.